 What to Expect as Your Little One Starts to Walk

 Watching your baby grow from an infant to a toddler is every parent’s joy.
-For your child, that major transition naturally comes with her ability to take those all-important first steps.
+For your child, such a major transition naturally comes with her ability to take those all-important first steps.
 Walking is a major milestone in your baby’s development, and there are actually many ways that you can help your little one gain that independence.

 The first thing to remember (based on my experience) is that there are actually a number of stages that lead up to your baby’s first steps.
 Knowing what the phases mean and how to help your baby through them is an adventure that you will both enjoy and treasure forever.

 There are no hard and fast timelines for a baby’s first steps.
 On average, a child is either attempting to walk or is already walking between months 9 and 18.
 Some very active little ones may take their first steps as early as 7 months, while other infants have a more laid-back approach to walking and do not start until after their first birthday.
 The most important thing to remember is that each child has their own individual timelines and not to be to alarmed if they are not walking as quickly as expected.